rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 The rescued observations include daily rainfall figures from a few tens of DWR stations in Great Britain and Ireland and some nearby countries.

-This note records how the DWR rainfall stations relate to the British Rainfall monthly rainfall stations in Great Britain and Ireland, mostly by a combination of:
+The sections below record how the DWR rainfall stations relate to the British Rainfall monthly rainfall stations in Great Britain and Ireland, determined mostly by a combination of:
 * identifying British Rainfall stations with 'Meteor.
-Council' or similar as the observer in the British Rainfall almanacs or on the ten-year rainfall sheets.
+Council' or similar as the observer in *British Rainfall* or on the ten-year rainfall sheets.
 These first appear in the 1877 edition of British Rainfall.
-* aggregating the DWR daily rainfall observations into monthly figures, and comparing these with the British Rainfall values transbribed by the Rainfall Rescue project
+* aggregating the DWR daily rainfall observations into monthly figures, and comparing these with the monthly British Rainfall values transcribed by the Rainfall Rescue project
 * DWR station history information from the Hawkins and Craig publication, early Met Office Annual Reports, and other sources

 ## DWR Stations with no related British Rainfall Station

 Most of the DWR stations which had stopped appearing in the DWRs by 1875 (i.e. before the Met Office began supplying records to British Rainfall in 1877) have no related British Rainfall station:

-* Aberdeen, Wick (initial site)
+* Wick (initial site)
 * Cape Clear, Galway, Greencastle (initial site), Portrush, Queenstown
 * Holyhead (initial site), Milford Haven
 * Berwick, London (Westminster sites), Penzance, Plymouth (initial site), Portland, Portsmouth